bhlevca/WebGnomeAPI/help/views/model/setup/setup.rst

 Requested Prediction
 ========================================

 **Weathering Only** predicts the fate and behavior of oil.
-This is location independent and therefore does not use a map or coordinates, however, it requires information on type and nature of the spill, wind, and water.
+This is location independent and therefore does not use a map or coordinates; however, it requires information on type and nature of the spill, wind, and water.

 **Trajectory Only** predicts the trajectory of spilled oil.
 This requires information on type and nature of the spill, wind, and location.